Merzasphor/MWSE/docs/source/lua/type/niTriBasedGeometryData.rst

     The bounds of the object.

 `colors`_ (`niColorA`_)
+    Read-only.
 The color for the object.

 `normals`_ (`tes3vector3`_)
+    Read-only.
 The normals list for the object.

 `references`_ (`string`_)
+    Read-only.
 The number of references that exist for the given object.
 When this value hits zero, the object's memory is freed.

 `runTimeTypeInformation`_ (`niRTTI`_)
     The runtime type information for this object.

 `texCoords`_ (`tes3vector2`_)
+    Read-only.
 The array of texture coordinates.

 `textureSets`_ (`number`_)
     The number of texture coordinate sets in the data.

 `textures`_ (`tes3vector2`_)
+    Read-only.
 The array of texture coordinates.

 `triangleCount`_ (`number`_)
     The triangle count of the object.